 "The world's most sinful mile“ is Hamburg’s world-famous red-light district. „Reeper“ in old German stands for rope and „Bahn“ for track.
 Back in the times, ropes for the ships have been produced in this street.
 Today, it is famous for its vivid nightlife with several nightclubs, brothels, restaurants and bars, but also its musical theatre, the „Operettenhaus“.

-The Speicherstadt is the world largest connected warehouse.
-It was built in 1883 in order to store all kinds of good coming into Hamburg’s port from all over the world.
-Due to its location within Hamburg’s free trade zone, goods could be transferred without paying taxes for them.
-Since 1991, it is declared a historical monument and thus it is preserved in its original state.
+The Speicherstadt is the world's largest area of connected warehouses.
+It was built in 1883 in order to store all kinds of goods arriving at Hamburg’s port from all over the world.
+Due to its location within Hamburg’s free trade zone, goods could be transferred without any taxes being raised on them.
+In 1991, it was declared a historical monument and thus it is preserved in its original state.
 As a fun fact: This preservation policy is why until today the whole complex stands on wooden logs.
-Since July 2015 it is a UNESCO World Heritage Site.
+Since July 2015, it is a UNESCO World Heritage Site.

 Hamburg is one of the most liveable cities on earth:

 According to the report by the Economist Intelligence Unit from 2017 Hamburg is under the top ten of the most liveable cities in the world.
 In this report, 140 world cities are ranked according to their factors like health, culture and environment, education, infrastructure, and stability.
 Hamburg got its highest scores for its healthcare and infrastructure.

 Hamburg is one of the coolest cities on earth:

 Let it be the city’s cultural, architectural and artistic attractions, its many different neighbourhoods with a wide variety of different foods, its world-famous music scene or its rich coffee culture – Hamburg has something to offer to everyone.
 It is a hip city, always on track with the hottest trends, but still never forgetting its traditional roots.
 More about Hamburg’s hipness can be read here.